Evelins1lva/Evelins1lva/README.md

 About Me:
-📚 Student of Information Technology and Computing
+📚 Student of Information Technology and Computing.

-🔒 Learning to improve my skills in web development with HTML, CSS, and JavaScript
+🔒 Learning to improve my skills in web development with HTML, CSS, and JavaScript.

-🖥️ Fan of retro technology and minimalist design
+🖥️ Fan of retro technology and minimalist design.

 💡 Looking for new challenges and an internship in the field